joykim137/LPTHW/Exercise Summaries.md

 ## LPTHW : Exercise 22
 ### Summary
 I created ex22.py.
 I wrote down a table of things I used in other Python exercises.
 I studied the table.

+# 2017-03-21
+## LPTHW : Exercise 24
+### Summary
+I created ex24.py.
+I used many things that I used in previous exercises.
+I calculated, used functions, variables, backslashes and others.